transcodeninja/livepeer-exporter/README.md

 **GaugeVec metrics:**

-- `livepeer_orch_delegator_bonded_amount`: This metric represents the bonded amount associated with each delegator.
+- `livepeer_orch_delegator_bonded_amount`: This metric represents the bonded LPT amount associated with each delegator.
 It includes the `id` label representing the delegator address.
 - `livepeer_orch_delegator_start_round`: This metric represents the start round for each delegator.
 It includes the `id` label representing the delegator's address.
-- `livepeer_orch_delegator_collected_fees`: This metric represents the fees collected by each delegator.
+- `livepeer_orch_delegator_collected_fees`: This metric represents the ETH fees collected by each delegator.
 It includes the `id` label representing the delegator address.

 ### orch_info_exporter